MProuts/MProuts.github.io/source/_posts/2016-03-29-rails-how-to-run-tests-based-on-a-search-pattern.markdown

 `xarg`'s `-I` argument basically just lets you specify where an argument fits inside shell command that's receiving it.
-In this case, `{}` in `ruby -I"lib:test" {}` gets replaced once in succession by each of the file names we found with in the first clause with `ack`.
+In this case, `{}` in `ruby -I"lib:test" {}` gets replaced once in succession by each of the file names we found in the first clause with `ack`.